Holy Land Pilgrimage - October 31, 2021

 An exciting and full-packed day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
 Afterwards is the Pool of Bethesda, where Jesus healed the paralytic man.
 We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds with His crown of thorns and His body torn after His scourging.
 Prayerfully, we will walk the Via Dolorosa to the Church of the Holy Sepulchre and have the opportunity to climb the steps up to Mt.
 Calvary to pray at the site of the Crucifixion.
 Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead, and the Chapel of St. Helena where she found the true cross.
 This afternoon, we travel to Mt.
 Zion, where Christ celebrated the Last Supper in the Upper Room.
 Together we will then journey to the Church of the Dormition, the traditional site where Mary was assumed into heaven.
 Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– that hosts a wide array of art styles.
 A golden rooster sits atop it recalling the place where Peter denied Jesus three times (Matthew 26).
 It was the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.

 Today begins with an early morning Mass at the Church of the Holy Sepulchre.
-After a late breakfast back at our hotel, we will meet with the Latin Patriarch of Jerusalem (or his representative) in the Old City of Jerusalem – based upon his schedule.
-We enjoy a tour of the “City of David” archaeological site where we catch a glimpse of life in ancient Jerusalem, before heading into the Judean Wilderness to Jericho, the oldest known city in the Western world.
+After a late breakfast back at our hotel, we enjoy a tour of the “City of David” archaeological site where we catch a glimpse of life in ancient Jerusalem.
+Afterwards, journey through the Jordan Valley to the traditional baptismal site of Jesus in the Jordan River (Mark 1:9).
+Continue through the Judean Wilderness to Jericho, the oldest known city in the Western world.
 In 1250 B.C., Joshua encircled the city, trumpets blasting, and the walls came tumbling down (Joshua 6).
 From the top of the ancient “tel,” we’ll have an excellent view of Elisha’s Fountain, the Qarantal, and the Mount of Temptation.
 Continue on to the Dead Sea to float and swim in its salty, mineral-laden waters before returning to Jerusalem.
 We celebrate our last night in this wondrous city with a traditional Middle Eastern dinner.

 Enjoy a scenic morning boat ride across the Sea of Galilee, the setting of so many moments in Christ’s life.
 We will visit the Church of Peter’s Primacy on the shores of Galilee.
 A rock at the center of the Church is believed to be the actual table where the apostles ate breakfast with Christ after His Resurrection.
 It is where Peter’s role as the Vicar of Christ was further established as Christ asked him to “Feed my sheep,” (John 21:16) We continue to Capernaum the center of Jesus’s three-year public ministry where he called his first disciples, Peter, Andrew, James, John, and Matthew.
 Here Christ healed Peter’s mother-in-law of a fever, brought a child back to life, cured a leper, healed the centurion’s servant and cast out a demon from a young boy.
 After Mass we will visit the synagogue where Jesus taught.
 At Tabgha, we ponder the site where Jesus multiplied the loaves and fishes to feed more than 5,000 people.
 (Luke 9:13) Our last site is the Mount of Beatitudes where Christ gave his famous Sermon of the Mount.

 Depart this morning from Tiberias, visiting Magdala, home of St. Mary Magdalene, before driving southwest along the Mediterranean Coast to Caesarea, the capital of the Roman Procurators of Judea where St. Peter preached, and St. Paul was imprisoned for two years.
 We will visit the Roman Theater, Crusader’s Moat and see the stunning architecture and art of the Byzantine Churches.
+Visit the ancient Roman aqueducts as we journey further south.
 Continue to Old Jaffa to visit St. Peter’s Church where Peter stayed when visiting this city and the House of Simon the Tanner.
 It was here where Peter brought Tabitha back from the dead and had a vision about broadening the ministry of Christ and bringing the message of salvation to the Gentiles (Acts 10).
 After dinner at a local restaurant before heading to the airport for our late evening return flight home.

 Our time pondering the wonder and awe of the Holy Land comes to an end as we arrive back in the United States following our overnight flight from Tel Aviv.

-- Roundtrip economy airfare from Memphis to Tel Aviv on United Airlines
+- Roundtrip economy class airfare from Memphis to Tel Aviv on United Airlines

 - Porterage of one piece of luggage at airports and hotels